solomonchidera/clipboardLogger/README.md

 This command will run the script and make sure it continue running in the background

+### CONTRIBUTING
+If you want to contribute or suggest a feature you can open an issue

 <details>
 <summary>CLICK ME</summary>
 <p>Give it a star c'mon</p>